Life As a Construction Laborer

 The states with the most job growth for Construction Laborer are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Construction Laborers is somewhere between $23,460 and $65,590.

 Construction Laborers who work in Hawaii, Illinois, or Alaska, make the highest salaries.

 Below is a list of the median annual salaries for Construction Laborers in different U.S. states.

 What Tools & Technology do Construction Laborers Use?

 Below is a list of the types of tools and technologies that Construction Laborers may use on a daily basis:

 - Autodesk Revit

-Those thinking about becoming a Construction Laborer might also be interested in the following careers:
+Those interested in being a Construction Laborer may also be interested in: